jataware/open-indicators/README.md

 # Open Indicators

-The goal of this project is to generate well-structured time series indicators from open data for World Modeling.
+The goal of this project is to generate well-structured time series indicators from open data for modeling.

 ## Contents
 1. [Motivation](#motivation)